flatsurf/e-antic/doc/manual/pyeantic/index.rst

 ====================================

 `pyeantic` is a Python interface to the `e-antic` library.
-If you want to install `pyeantic` this has to be installed together with `e-antic`.
+If you want to install `pyeantic`, it has to be installed together with `e-antic`.
 We refer to the Installation section in the `libeantic documentation
 <../libeantic>`_ for the procedure.